Fluid-AI/marketprophecy/README.md

-# Predict the Market - Fluid AI Test
+# Predict the Market - Fluid AI Test!

 ## Your Task